Embracing Your Inner Auntie (or Uncle)

 Now that I am older, I can see how attractive this prospect is.
 A line of small children, bowing and wishing me success for the new year?
 Definitely worth 50 cents per child.
 As you can see, the term “auntie” or “uncle” is used to denote respect.
 But it is a double-edged sword.

-For example, being told that you dress so “uncle” means that you probably like to wear plastic sandals (the orthopedic kind), shorts pulled up to your tummy, and glasses without the anti-glare coating.
+For example, being told that you dress so “uncle” means that you probably like to wear plastic sandals (the orthopedic kind), shorts pulled up to your stomach, and glasses without the anti-glare coating.
 If you put a seat cover made of wooden beads on the driver’s seat of your car, then you are even more “uncle”.
 It turns out that the average Singaporean taxi driver falls into this category, although surprisingly, they love being addressed this way.
 Perhaps it’s a quirk of the transportation industry.

 So what does being called “auntie” mean?
 Take this easy test to find out: